 This class is open to anyone with any brand of any camera with a desire to learn how to take better photos!

 Hardware: Usually about half the students shoot Nikon and the others Canon.
 I’m a Nikon shooter, but my classes are not brand specific.

 Please bring your hot-shoe flash if you have one.

 Software: In all my classes you get to see my workflow and watch as images are imported, projected, and refined.
-I use the latest version of Photoshop, Lightroom, The Bridge, Camera Raw and others.
-I’ll compare JPEG to RAW and compare their features.
+I use the latest version of Photoshop, Lightroom, The Bridge, Camera Raw, and other software.
+I’ll compare JPEG to raw and compare their features.

 I guarantee you’ll learn a lot and be ready to deliver better images to your clients!